librairy/explorer/README.md

 A `document` describes a file not the content, and may aggregates more `documents` as far as contains new files inside.
 Instead, an `item` is an abstract entity containing only one kind of data (e.g. text, image, workflow, etc) retrieved from a `document`.

-While a `document` corresponds to file that may contain multiple formats, an `item` is an abstract entity containing only one kind of data (e.g. text, image, workflow, etc)

 ![paper](https://dl.dropboxusercontent.com/u/299257/epnoi/images/paper-to-resources.png)